IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 **Main Flow**:

 1. The nurse tablet has already performed a subscription for documents produced in the cardiology field in order to be updated with all the document that involves the cardiology ward operability.
-(Resource Subscription [ITI-110], multi-patient subscription with the following criteria:
+(Resource Subscription [ITI-110], multi-patient subscription.)
-"/DocumentReference?subject:missing=false&facility=cardiologyWard").
 2. After requiring the blood tests to the Laboratory System the Hospital EHR performs a subscription to the Central Infrastructure in order to inform Dr. Roose when the results will be available.
-(Resource Subscription [ITI-110], indicating the patient and the typeCode with the following criteria "/DocumentReference?patient=12345&type=http://loinc.org&#124;1234-5").
+(Resource Subscription [ITI-110], indicating the patient and the typeCode in the criteria.)
 3. When the Laboratory System has completed the analysis, the results are sent to the Central Infrastructure.
 (Provide Document Bundle [ITI-65]).
 4. The Central Infrastructure, having stored the metadata of the medical report, generates a message to inform the broker about the publication event. ([ITI-111] Resource Publish)
 5. Since the publication event of the medical report meets the subscription criteria performed by Hospital EHR the  Central Infrastructure will send a notification to the Hospital EHR. ([ITI-112] Resource Notify)